Nirikshb/Card-Listing/README.md

 Step 1 : Clone it.

-Step 2 : copy and paste it in terminal npm install react
+Step 2 : Copy and paste  npm install react in the terminal

 Step 3 : npm run start